-Sea salt can be used for flavour brining, but it tends to be quite expensive.
+Sea salt can be used for flavor brining, but it tends to be quite expensive.
 If you have a cheap supply available, go for it; otherwise, stick to kosher salt or table salt.

 SALT EQUIVALENT MEASURES

-Table salt and kosher salt do not have the same saltiness in a flavour brine when measured by volume—but they do when measured by weight.
+Table salt and kosher salt do not have the same saltiness in a flavor brine when measured by volume—but they do when measured by weight.

 The chart below shows equivalent amounts of table salt and the two most popular brands of kosher salt.